Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 Based on the histogram and summary statistics, we can see that the distribution for number of tropes is unimodal with a peak at around 4 and skewed slightly to the left.
 There is 1 outlier at the maximum value of our distribution (8 tropes).
-The center of the distribution is at around 4 tropes, and the IQR of 2 indicates that there is not a large amount of variability in the number of tropes for college fight songs.
+The center of the distribution, described by the median, is 4 tropes, and the IQR of 2 indicates that there is not a large amount of variability in the number of tropes for college fight songs.

-Now, let’s return to our research question by seeing whether the amount of clichés varies based on a song’s classification.
-First, we will create violin plots for the distribution of the number of tropes for each classification.
+Now, let’s return to our research question by examining whether the amount of clichés varies based on a song’s classification.
+First, we will create violin plots for the distribution of the number of tropes for each classification:

 ``` r
 ggplot(fight_songs, mapping = aes(x = classify, y = trope_count)) +